ray-project/ray/doc/source/rllib/connector-v2.rst

 built-in connector pieces, which perform the following tasks:

 * :py:class:`~ray.rllib.connectors.common.add_observations_from_episodes_to_batch.AddObservationsFromEpisodesToBatch`: Places the most recent observation from each ongoing episode into the batch.
 Note that if you have a vector of `N` environments per `EnvRunner`, your batch size (number of observations) will also be `N`.
-* *For stateful models only:* :py:class:`~ray.rllib.connectors.common.add_states_from_episodes_to_batch.AddStatesFromEpisodesToBatch`: Places the most recent state outputs of your module (as new state inputs) into the batch and adds a 1 timestep second axis (axis=1) to all data (to make it sequential).
+* *For stateful models only:* :py:class:`~ray.rllib.connectors.common.add_states_from_episodes_to_batch.AddStatesFromEpisodesToBatch`: Places the most recent state outputs of your module (as new state inputs) into the batch and adds a 1 timestep second axis (axis=1) to all data to make it sequential.
 * *For multi-agent only:* :py:class:`~ray.rllib.connectors.common.agent_to_module_mapping.AgentToModuleMapping`: Maps per-agent data to the respective per-module data depending on the user defined agent-to-module mapping function.
-* :py:class:`~ray.rllib.connectors.common.batch_individual_items.BatchIndividualItems`: Now that all data has been placed in the batch, convert the individual batch items into batched data structures.
+* :py:class:`~ray.rllib.connectors.common.batch_individual_items.BatchIndividualItems`: Now that all data has been placed in the batch, convert the individual batch items into batched data structures (lists of individual items are converted to numpy arrays).
-* :py:class:`~ray.rllib.connectors.common.numpy_to_tensor.NumpyToTensor`: Converts all numpy arrays in the batch into actual framework specific tensors and moves these to the GPU if required.
+* :py:class:`~ray.rllib.connectors.common.numpy_to_tensor.NumpyToTensor`: Converts all numpy arrays in the batch into actual framework specific tensors and moves these to the GPU, if required.

 It's discussed further below :ref:`how users can customize the behavior of the env-to-module pipeline <customizing-connector-v2-pipelines>` by adding any number of `ConnectorV2` pieces to it.